filmaj/arc.codes.next/src/docs/en/guides/aws/custom-iam-roles.md

 ## Overview

+IAM, Identity and Access Management, is a feature of AWS which allows you to set permissions and access policies for human users and AWS resources like Lambda functions.
+IAM users are entities that assume IAM roles.
+The IAM roles will use policies to define the permissions for a set of resources.
+For example, a Lambda function will assume a role during execution that tells AWS what resources that Lambda has access to and what specific permissions it can operate on.

 IAM Users, IAM Roles, IAM policies

 You can define a custom IAM role for your Lambda Function with an `.arc-config` file.